 Skeptics claim that homeopathy only works because of the placebo effect, but what about animals (and babies) who have no clue they are given a remedy?

 My husband and I have successfully treated our pets and other animals with homeopathy in a variety of situations – anxiety, stiff joints, allergies, injuries and stomach upsets.
-We even saved a friend’s dog who had gotten into poison and was dying.
+We even saved the life of a friend’s dog who had gotten into poison.

 Following are the most useful homeopathic remedies for pets.
 While not a substitute for veterinary care in an emergency or chronic condition, they can minimize symptoms and begin the healing process.

 Apis mellifica – works great for bee stings and other insect bites.
 Give every 20 minutes until swelling and pain are gone.

 Arnica – good for general pain, stiffness due to overexertion, soreness and musculoskeletal injuries.
-Can also be given after the animal has been traumatized to calm them down.
+Can also be given after a traumatic experience to calm them down.
 We have also used Bryonia for severe pain from an injury.